 Pregabalin or Gabapentin

-We know these drugs by the common brand name of Neurontin or Lyrica.
-It is an anti-convulsant drug to prevent seizures.
-However, recent studies suggest it is effective for pain.
-Nevertheless, it is a drug with significant side effects, such as drowsiness.
+We know these drugs by their common brand names, Neurontin or Lyrica.
+Neurontin is an anticonvulsant drug used to prevent seizures.
+Recent studies suggest it is also effective for pain.
+Nevertheless, it has significant side effects, such as drowsiness.
 As such, we use Lyrica less frequently for pain.

-Overall, Amitriptyline has the upper hand in the treatment of pain.
+Overall, Amitriptyline has the upper hand in treating pain.
 It is less addictive, has fewer side effects, and is generally more effective than gabapentin.

 Amitriptyline and gabapentin: Can I take these medications together?